SEBI tightens scrutiny of recent Adani Group deals post Hindenburg's claims: Report

-Market regulator Securities and Exchange Board of India (SEBI) has said that it may use Hindenburg report for its own probe into Adani Group’s offshore fund holdings, said a report on Friday.
+Market regulator Securities and Exchange Board of India (SEBI) has said that it may use the Hindenburg report for its own probe into Adani Group’s offshore fund holdings, said a report on Friday.

-It said that it will study the report issued this week by short-seller Hindenburg Research for its ongoing preliminary investigation into the group’s foreign portfolio investors.
-A Reuters report on Friday said that the market regulator has increased scrutiny of deals undertaken by the Adani Group over the past year, and now it wants to study the Hindenburg report for its probe.
+It said that it will study the report issued this week by short seller Hindenburg Research for its ongoing preliminary investigation into the group’s foreign portfolio investors.
+As per a Reuters report on Friday, the Indian market regulator has increased scrutiny of deals undertaken by the Adani Group over the past year, and now it wants to study the Hindenburg report for its probe.

 “SEBI has been increasingly examining all the transactions that Adani Group has been undertaking in the listed space,” said one of the two sources, who declined to be identified as the matter is confidential, the Reuters report noted.
 SEBI has been increasingly asking for disclosures that it ordinarily does not.